 Some new moms are able to restart exercise soon after childbirth.
 However, this does not mean you have a problem if you have to take some time before you can get back to working out again.
 As it turns out, it differs from individual to individual.
 It depends on the type of delivery, the fitness level, and the general feeling of the new mom.
-Read on for more insight.
+Read on for more postpartum recovery tips.

 While some women may be out there working out again in a week, most women would require around a month or so.
 Generally, new moms are advised to wait for up to six weeks before they can resume physical activity.
 After six weeks, the medical doctor will perform a postnatal check-up to ascertain that the new mother is medically safe and has no complications before issuing the green light to resume exercising again.